hashicorp/hcp-terraform-operator/docs/api-reference.md

-Run tasks allow Terraform Cloud to interact with external systems at specific points in the Terraform Cloud run lifecycle.
+Run tasks allow HCP Terraform to interact with external systems at specific points in the HCP Terraform run lifecycle.
 Only one of the fields `ID` or `Name` is allowed.
 At least one of the fields `ID` or `Name` is mandatory.
 More information: